List of National Democratic Alliance candidates in the 2019 Indian general election

-National Democratic Alliance (NDA) is an Indian political party coalition lead by Bharatiya Janata Party (BJP).
-Following is the Lok Sabha constituencies-wise list of the National Democratic Alliance candidates for the 2019 Indian general election..
+National Democratic Alliance (NDA) is an Indian political party coalition led by Bharatiya Janata Party (BJP).
+Following is the Lok Sabha constituencies-wise list of the National Democratic Alliance candidates for the 2019 Indian general election.

 BJP is one of the two major political parties in India; the other being the Indian National Congress.
 BJP has formed pre-poll alliance with various parties and independent candidates to constitute the National Democratic Alliance.
 Of the 29 states and 7 union territories, BJP will be having alliance in 11 states (Assam, Bihar, Jharkhand, Karnataka, Kerala, Maharashtra Nagaland, Punjab, Rajasthan, Tamil Nadu and Uttar Pradesh) and 1 union territory (Puducherry) with regional political parties.